Female Body Types: Complete Guide to All 5 Body Shapes (2026)

 Also known as: X-Shape, Figure 8

-Bust and hips approximately equal with a well-defined narrow waist
+Bust and hips approximately equal with a well-defined narrow waist.
+You are naturally curvy with balanced proportions and a waist that is your best feature.

 Key Characteristics: